zeroows/Laravel-OTPass-Bundle/README.md

 HOTPass::userRandomKey();

-// will gererate a random key like 35ZCFIQ4SXTO6EYL
+// will generate a random key like 35ZCFIQ4SXTO6EYL
 ```

 #### Getting the HOTP number